 There is a procedure for authorisation of urgent works.
-The Chancellor receives applications to grant emergency faculties where the roof is leaking or where a heating boiler has broken down.
+The Chancellor receives applications to grant emergency faculties e.g. where the roof is leaking or where a heating boiler has broken down.
 A gas boiler can no longer simply be replaced under List B. He will often ask that a DAC assessor comments on the proposals before the faculty is issued.

-The DAC Secretary, Emma Bakewell should be contacted in the first instance and she will contact the Registry on your behalf.
+The DAC Secretary, Dr Chris Barnes (chris.barnes@bristoldiocese.org) should be contacted in the first instance and he will contact the Registry on your behalf.